Consequentialism: Classification

 One common view is to classify consequentialism, together with virtue ethics, under a broader label of "teleological ethics".
 Proponents of teleological ethics (Greek: telos, 'end, purpose' and logos, 'science') argue that the moral value of any act consists in its tendency to produce things of intrinsic value, meaning that an act is right if and only if it, or the rule under which it falls, produces, will probably produce, or is intended to produce, a greater balance of good over evil than any alternative act.
-This concept is exemplified by the famous aphorism, "the end justifies the means," variously attributed to Machiavelli or Ovid i.e. if a goal is morally important enough, any method of achieving it is acceptable.
+This concept is exemplified by the famous aphorism, "the end justifies the means", erroneously attributed to Machiavelli, or attributed to Ovid i.e. if a goal is morally important enough, any method of achieving it is acceptable.

 Teleological ethical theories are contrasted with deontological ethical theories, which hold that acts themselves are inherently good or bad, rather than good or bad because of extrinsic factors (such as the act's consequences or the moral character of the person who acts).